kinshuk-h/ModesOfOperation/README.md

 ### `modes`

-Module for modes of operation for block ciphers, where a cipher can be any object offering an encrypt and decrypt method.
+Package for modes of operation for block ciphers, where a cipher can be any object offering an encrypt and decrypt method.

 - `padding`: Provides implementation of common padding strategies.